thirdweb-dev/js/.changeset/soft-tables-invent.md

 "thirdweb": patch
 ---

-updated getUserOpReceipt & waitForUserOpReceipt to use a decodeRevertReason flag
+updated getUserOpReceipt & waitForUserOpReceipt to use a decodeRevertReason flag.
+Updated example for createUnsignedUserOp & signUserOp